2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-However, it is important to note that **a Telegram supergroup may be more difficult for some members to use**.
+However, it is essential to note that **a Telegram supergroup may be more challenging for some members to use**.
 Sometimes, some people cannot figure out **how to access the other topics in this supergroup** (to do so, click on the group logo; this opens the list of topics created).
 In this case, helping them by sending a short video tutorial in a screenshot may be a good idea.####

 In general, there is no specific number of members at which it becomes relevant to use a Telegram supergroup versus a Telegram group.
 So, the choice is up to you, based on your members' needs and demands, knowing that a Telegram group can be easily converted to a Telegram supergroup (and vice versa).
 To do this, simply create a topic (or delete them all).